-Title I Funds will be used to provide Supported Employment services after Title VI Funds have been exhausted.
-Another goal for Title VI funds includes OVR plans to continue to expand SE services for underserved populations.
+Another goal includes OVR plans to continue to expand SE services for underserved populations.
 This includes providing quality services to individuals with the most significant disabilities, to increase successful outcomes for transition-aged youth, and to ensure accessibility of services for all potential customers.
 OVR plans to enhance service coordination with partner agencies such as the Office of Developmental Programs, the Office of Mental Health and Substance Abuse Services and the Office of Long Term Living.
 These agencies provide the necessary long-term supports needed to ensure the employment success of the individual with a disability.